PeterBengtson/Ooloi-docs/ADRs/0024-gRPC-Concurrency-and-Flow-Control-Architecture.md

 2. **Resource management**: Network resources allocated precisely when needed, not during component startup
 3. **Error separation**: Clear distinction between component initialization failures vs network connectivity issues
 4. **Testing control**: Tests can control exactly when connections are established for better resource management
+5. **Client awareness**: All connected clients receive notifications about connection/disconnection events for coordination
+6. **Connection confirmation**: New clients receive explicit confirmation that their connection was successful
+7. **Real-time collaboration**: Event broadcasting enables clients to respond to other clients joining or leaving

+### **Event Notification Architecture**

+The connection lifecycle includes comprehensive event notifications for client coordination:

+**Connection Events**:
+- **Phase 3 - Connection Confirmation**: Server sends a confirmation event exclusively to the newly connected client
+- **Phase 4 - Connection Broadcast**: Server sends `server-client-connected` event to ALL connected clients (including the new client)

+**Disconnection Events**:
+- **Phase 5 - Disconnect Broadcast**: Server sends `server-client-disconnected` event to ALL remaining connected clients after a legitimate client disconnect

+**Event Routing**:
+- **Confirmation events**: Targeted delivery to specific client for acknowledgment
+- **Broadcast events**: Delivered to all connected clients for awareness and coordination
+- **Event delivery**: Uses the same event streaming infrastructure as piece notifications

 ### **Connection Count Impact**